 Your WordPress admin area contains a Settings menu that allows you to set up your site’s global settings …

 Content entered into fields like Site Title and Tagline can influence your site’s SEO, search listings, etc …

 The Writing Settings section contains one of the most powerful and frequently overlooked built-in traffic notification systems available to website owners …

 (WordPress Settings – Writing Settings)

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically configured your settings to discourage search engines from indexing your site – see next section, then your site will automatically notify the list of update services entered into the Update Services field
+Unless you or your webmaster have purposely configured your settings to discourage search engines from indexing your site – see next section, then your site will automatically ping the list of services entered into the Update Services text area

 (WordPress lets you notify dozens of update services automatically!)

 Download A Comprehensive List Of Ping Services For Your WordPress Site!